Long-Beach-Nonprofit-Guide/docs/docs/open-a-bank-account.md

     - Business formation documents (articles of incorporation, bylaws, etc.)

 1. **Apply online**: I applied for the account online through the BlueVine website.

+## Outcomes

+Opened a bank account for the organization with BlueVine.
+The organization now has a separate bank account to manage its finances.

 ## Cost